junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Many people use condoms along with another form of birth control.

-See p.
-287 for use and care of condoms.
+[See page 287](#page-287) for use and care of condoms.

 **Diaphragm**

 The diaphragm is most effective when used with a spermicide cream or jelly.

-Put some inside the diaphragm, and also spread some on the rim before putting it in the vagina (see p.291).
+Put some inside the diaphragm, and also spread some on the rim before putting it in the vagina (see [page 291](#page-291)).

 Name of jelly or cream:

 Spermicides (Well-known brands: Emko, Koromex, Delfen, Gynol II, VCF )

-Spermicides come in different forms to put in the vagina just before having sex, or to use with a condom or diaphragm (see page 290).
+Spermicides come in different forms to put in the vagina just before having sex, or to use with a condom or diaphragm (see [page 290](#page-290)).

 Do not douche or wash the spermicide out of the vagina for at least 6 hours after sex.